Control Statements in Java: Types, Flowcharts, and Code Examples

 Imagine building a banking app that approves transactions only if the user has sufficient funds.
 That decision-making relies heavily on control statements.
 These statements allow the program to evaluate conditions and decide which actions to perform, ensuring accurate and secure processing of each transaction.

-Improve your understanding of different programming languages like Java with our online software development courses.
+Improve your understanding of different programming languages like Java with upGrad’s online software development courses.
 Learn how to choose the right programming language for your specific requirements!

 Control statements in Java are essential constructs that manage the flow of program execution by directing the order in which code blocks run.
 They enable conditional branching, allowing the program to choose different paths based on evaluated expressions, and facilitate repetitive execution through loops.

-Control statements in Java allow you to modify the normal sequential flow of your program.
 By default, Java executes code line by line from top to bottom, left to right.
-However, control statements let you change this flow by deciding whether certain blocks of code should run based on conditions or loops.
+However, control statements in Java let you change this flow by deciding whether certain blocks of code should run based on conditions or loops.

 For example, the if statement is a decision-making control structure that executes code only when a specified condition is true.
 Since Java is case-sensitive, keywords like if must be written in lowercase.
 Inside the if block, you can perform actions such as printing variable values to monitor the program’s behavior.